nc9/policies/privacy.md

 * To remove the token you can clear the cookies in your browser or uninstall the app on your device(s).
 We will be unable to associate you with your completed survey form and provided data unless you explicitly set the token again.
 * As we are unable to associate a survey result with your personal identity we are unable to delete data based on a request that is emailed.
-* Data will be retained in anonymized and aggregate form up until a time it serves a research purpose.
+* Data will be retained in anonymised and aggregate form up until a time it serves a research purpose.

 ## Subprocessors we use